-Just like business logos, personal logos are representative of your personal brand.
+Just like corporate logos communicate an organization's value and relevance, personal logos are representative of your personal brand.
 A personal logo is more than just a pretty image you slap on a website or resume.
 It can tell a story, signify your passion, and be a powerful statement of who you are and what you stand for.

 If you want people to recognize you and all you have to offer, creating and using a personal logo can be a major game changer.
 Often, having a unique personal logo can be the thing that sets you apart from everyone else.

 Imagine that you are trying to choose between two restaurants.
 One restaurant regularly offers a wide variety of dishes while the other sticks to serving the same thing every night.
 Some people, maybe even yourself, might go for the one that serves the same dish every night since it’s familiar.
 However, many people would choose to eat something refreshingly different.